 What is diarrhea?

-Diarrhea is the rapid movement of loose stools—three or more bowel movements a day, often described as a “liquid-like loose stool.”
+Diarrhea is the rapid movement of loose stools—three or more bowel movements daily, often described as a “liquid-like loose stool.”

-Flu viruses, bacteria (proteus, amoeba, and coccidia), parasites (gonococcus and pseudomonas), and protozoa (paramecium) are examples of common causes.
+Flu viruses, bacteria (Proteus, Amoeba, and Coccidia), parasites (Giardia duodenalis), and protozoa (Paramecium) are examples of common causes.
 If left untreated, diarrhea can worsen and, in some cases, result in death.
 Diarrhea can also cause nausea, loss of appetite, and discomfort.

 Causes of Diarrhea